lwsinclair/workos-mcp/README.md

 This is a lightweight Model Control Protocol (MCP) server bootstrapped with [create-mcp](https://github.com/zueai/create-mcp), and deployed on Cloudflare Workers.

+This MCP Server allows agents (like Cursor Agents) to interact with the [WorkOS API](https://workos.com/docs/reference).

 ## Available Tools

 See [src/index.ts](src/index.ts) for the current list of tools.
 Every method in the class is an MCP tool.